nexpy/nxrefine/docs/source/experiment.rst

 It is only necessary to do this for a single ring.
 De-select the "Select Points" button and click "Calibrate" to perform an initial calibration.
-After this, it is possible to generate selections of the other rings using the "Autogenerate Rings" button.
+After this, it is possible to generate points automatically on the other rings using the "Autogenerate Rings" button.
 Select how many rings to generate, using the ring pull-down menu.

 .. figure:: /images/autogenerate-rings.png